9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 How You’ll Use It

-Brew peppermint tea for digestion
+Brew fresh peppermint tea to help with digestion

 4. Lemon Balm (The Gentle Stress-Relief Herb) 🍋🌿